INOSITOL NICOTINATE Overview Information

 INOSITOL NICOTINATE Side Effects & Safety

-Inositol nicotinate seems to be safe for most people.
+Inositol nicotinate is POSSIBLY SAFE for most people when taken by mouth.
 It can cause some side effects such as stomach upset, headache, nausea, burping, and hiccups.
 It might also cause liver damage like other niacin products in some people.

 Some inositol nicotinate products are promoted as "no-flush" niacin because some people think they don't cause as much flushing as regular niacin.
 But this possible benefit has not been proven in research studies.